Introduction

 Configure Server-Side

 From Options - Connections click the Add button and select User Self-Service and click Ok.
 Enable the Enable gRPC checkbox.
 Depending on your environment settings enter a hostname and port to listen on.
-You can also setup support for SSL if you wish to use HTTPS for secure communication between the client and server.
-The SSL certificate should be a machine web server certificate available on the vSEC:CMS server.
+You can also setup support for SSL/TLS if you wish to use HTTPS for secure communication between the client and server.
+The SSL/TLS certificate should be a local machine web server certificate available on the vSEC:CMS server.
+You can verify that such a certificate is available using MMC on the server to view what certificates are available in the local machine certificate store.

 Make sure that the vSEC:CMS - User Self-Service service is running after you configure this in Windows services.